Cultivate Small Business

 “It’s just so nice being in an environment where people understand what you’re going through.
 Because the outside world really doesn’t.
 Just to talk about things — to look at all the different aspects, to connect with people who have been doing this for a number of years, and to learn the lessons they have learned-has been amazing.”

 Owner of Mona’s Curryations and Cohort 2 Alumni

 Food-related businesses were chosen for the pilot program focus due to the diversity, size and number of small businesses within the category.
 ICIC research shows that when cities have “clusters” of related industries, their economies are associated with greater growth in business numbers, job creation, wages and innovation.
 The food cluster in Greater Boston is poised for growth and already represents a greater share of employment than exists in other cities.

 By connecting early stage entrepreneurs in the same related business sector, this initiative addresses the education and mentoring needs of program participants with a customized model over a nine-month period.

-Santander US is proud to work with dedicated partners on the Cultivate Small Business program.
+Santander is proud to work with our dedicated partners, ICIC, CommonWealth Kitchen, Babson College, and LAEDA, on the Cultivate Small Business program.